Mark-Kramer/Case-Studies-Python/_build/02/the-event-related-potential.md

     i = [10, 941, 3, 400, 10, ...

-then the first and fifth trials of the resampled EEG will equal the tenth trial of the original EEG.
+then the first and fifth trials of the resampled EEG will equal the eleventh trial of the original EEG (remember that Python indices start at zero).
 We create the resampled EEG in Python as follows: